scellecs/red/README.md

 > Note:
 > Sometimes the solution is not updated to latest C# 7
-> Close your IDE and delete all .csproj and .sln in main folder
+> Close your IDE and delete all .csproj and .sln from main folder
 > It will be recreated with the correct version